2023 Complex Peripheral Vascular Intervention (CPVI) Skills Course

 Rosemont, IL 60018

-The cutoff date for the discounted hotel room rate of $149 King per night (plus tax) is September 5, 2023 and subject to room rate and availability.
-You can book by clicking the "Reserve Online" link.
-Reservations are made on a first-come, first-served basis.
+The cutoff date for the discounted hotel room rate has passed.
+You can book by clicking the "Reserve Online" link above.
+Reservations are made on a first-come, first-served basis and subject to room rate and availability.

 Inclusions: Complimentary hot breakfast served daily.
 Complimentary WIFI.
 Complimentary shuttle service to and from O’Hare airport.
 Complimentary parking includes unlimited in and out access.